is Claude AI better than ChatGPT

 FeatureClaude Pro ($20/month)ChatGPT Plus ($20/month)

-Best forLong documents, research, analysisCoding, creative writing, and versatile tasks
+Best forLong documents, research, analysisCoding, creative writing, varied tasks

 Image understandingYesYes